 Free – 3 and under

-This is an open event, and not limited to just DVTAMC members or Aggies.
+This is an open public event, and not limited to just DVTAMC members or Aggies.

 All friends and family are welcome!

-If you do not prefer to buy tickets online,
+If you prefer to not buy tickets online or with card,

 email DelValAMC@aggienetwork.com with number of tickets you want

 and an invoice will be sent to you for check payment.